MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/ControlPanelCmdletMapping/client-tab.md

 ## Client Version Policy

- Returns information about the clients who are supported in your Skype for Business Server environment.
+ Client Version Policy returns information about the clients who are supported in your Skype for Business Server environment.
 Client version policies enable you to specify those clients who will be able to log on to your Skype for Business Server system.

 Let us consider various scenarios and how they map to Skype for Business cmdlets.